theghostmac/theghostmac.github.io/content/english/blog/generalist-guide.md

 Sunday came, and it dawned on me that nobody works on Sundays.
 But I needed the generator to work.
 What did I do?
 I summoned my Bachelors’ degree in Mechatronics Engineering, and began to troubleshoot the problem.
 After fixing it, I had a deep thought about the whole experience.

-Yes, its common knowledge for some of the male folks — some of you can change car tires, fix leaking sinks, etcetera, and also be great lawyers, or doctors, or software engineers.
+Yes, its common knowledge for some of the male folks — some of you can change car tires, fix leaking sinks, et cetera, and also be great lawyers, or doctors, or software engineers.
 And that’s what this write-up is about.

 It’s about why it's great to be a generalist.
 About why you don’t have to be a master or a specialist, as long as you can use what little knowledge you have in a field to do what you want.